Jaliba Kuyateh: Accomplishments and awards

 ambassador for his charitable work with children in the Gambia.
-On February 17, 2008 Jaliba received the Brufut Marathon Run Association Certificate.
-Other accolades include Gambia's "Man of the Year" on March 15, 2009 and a Pan African festival award.
+On February 17, 2008, Jaliba received the Brufut Marathon Run Association Certificate.
+Other accolades include Gambia's "Man of the Year" on March 15, 2009, and a Pan African festival award.
 Jaliba's musical influence is recognized throughout Africa especially in countries where the Mandinka language he sings in is well understood.
 In 1995, Guinea Bissau granted him honorary citizenship while neighboring country Senegal honored him with the Goodwill Ambassador of Assacase, an Association set up in Senegal by the then First Lady Madame Viviane Wade for Casamance War Victims.
 Jaliba is a tireless advocate of accessible healthcare for all Gambians.
 In recognition of his valuable support, the Bansang hospital maternity ward and the APRC General Hospital were named after him.
 In June 2012 he was awarded a Testimonial Resolution from The Detroit City Council for his civil and musical contributions.
 In December 2014 Jaliba was appointed as a Goodwill KORA Ambassador for the KORA AWARDS campaign to fight Ebola.
+In 2023, Jaliba was given an honorary fellowship at Goldsmiths university of London.